moneyfoundation/money/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run Worldcoin-Qt.
+You need the Qt4 run-time libraries to run Money-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/worldcoin-qt (GUI, 32-bit)
+- bin/32/money-qt (GUI, 32-bit)
-- bin/32/worldcoind (headless, 32-bit)
+- bin/32/moneyd (headless, 32-bit)
-- bin/64/worldcoin-qt (GUI, 64-bit)
+- bin/64/money-qt (GUI, 64-bit)
-- bin/64/worldcoind (headless, 64-bit)
+- bin/64/moneyd (headless, 64-bit)

-See the documentation at the [Worldcoin Wiki](http://worldcoin.info) for help and more information.
+See the documentation at the [Money Wiki](http://money.info) for help and more information.